AndrewRayCode/ShaderFrog-Runtime/README.md

 #### `runtime.get( String name )`

 The ShaderFrog runtime stores materials by name.
 This function returns a **new instance** of the material you have loaded.
 You can assign this new material to your object, update uniforms on it, etc.

+## Proposed Shader Format

+[ShaderFrog](http://shaderfrog.com) requires a shader file format to transfer all neccessary shader data from the editor to the end user.
+A proposed JSON format is discussed in [THREE_SHADER_FORMAT.md](https://github.com/DelvarWorld/ShaderFrog-Runtime/blob/master/README.md).

 ## Development